exposit/pythia-oracle/HELP.md

 > *[Random Event] Context: Plot!
 New thread.
 This is good.*

+#####Mythic Oracle

+*Content from the [Mythic Game Master Emulator](http://www.mythic.wordpr.com/page14/page9/page9.html) is used with the permission of the author under the condition that it not be used commercially.
+This content is not MIT licensed.
+Please see the mythic.py file for more information.
+If you want to use the oracle properly -- and for an excellent RPG -- buy the book!*

+The first two elements are dropdown menus.

+"Context" is reflected in the scene results but doesn't do much else.
+You should keep the context in mind whenever you have to interpret a result.

+"Genre" is used by the scene generator and the random event generator.
+It also has an effect on how the chaos factor tracker works; for full range of movement with the tracker, change genre to "Standard".

+"Get Scene" will get a Mythic-style scene.

+> [RESULT] 39<br>
+> [CONTEXT] PCs (Start)<br>
+> [FOCUS] Ambiguous event<br>
+> [MEANING] Judge Messages

+"Get Complex Answer" will get a Mythic-style two part answer, similar to a Seed.

+> [Mythic Complex] Carelessness / Misfortune

+__*Oracle*__

+Choose an appropriate likelihood of the answer being 'Yes'.
+If you have set your oracle to mythic, you can then click the question button, or you can use the "Ask Oracle" button.

+> [unlikely, 37>=35] NO

+__*Opposed Checks*__

+Choose the acting rank of your actor and the target difficulty (or opposing actor's rank).
+Use "Make Opposed Check" to see the outcome.

+> [exceptional vs average, 92>=85] NO

+__*Backstory*__

+You can generate either a complete backstory (between 0 and 7 items, weighted towards the middle), or generate a single backstory event at a time.

+> FOCUS] PC Negative "Judge Military"

+*Obviously our hero was court martialed at some point.*

+You can set many of the parameters for Mythic in the config.py file, as well as disabling it.
+To revert to FU, set the following in the config.py (and replace or edit any game specific config.txt files):

+`oracle = 'fu'
+ oracle_func = 'fu'
+ seed_func = 'useTwoPartSeed'`

 #### Seeds & Complex Answers

 This panel holds links to all the different seed types and patterns available in the "seeds" directory.

 If you need to answer a question like "what does it look like" or "what is it" or "what's this random event about" or just need inspiration, choose a pattern ("verb noun", "description", "action", and so on) and press the button for the appropriate genre.
 The default is "medieval romance".
 You can select the default for the current game by clicking in the column to the left of the option you'd like to set as default.

+Note: if you are using Mythic as your seed generator and set a new default through the Seed panel, the only way to go back to Mythic is to change "seed_func" in your game's config.txt back to "useMythicComplex".

 > __*I search the room.
 What do I find?
 (What Is It, Detective)*__<br>
 > *[Seed] oblique clues*<br>